Anti-Federalists: Main beliefs

 The arguments of the Anti-Federalists influenced the formation of the Bill of Rights.
-As a response to the Anti-Federalists’s demands of a bill of rights to guarantee specific liberties, the Federalists agreed to consider amendments to be added to the new Constitution.
+As a response to the Anti-Federalists’ demands of a bill of rights to guarantee specific liberties, the Federalists agreed to consider amendments to be added to the new Constitution.
 This helped assuage its critics and ensure that the Constitution would be successfully ratified.
 James Madison, a Federalist at the time and the primary architect of the Constitution, introduced draft proposals of what would become the first ten amendments of the United States Constitution and advocated for their passage.
 In particular, the Tenth Amendment to the United States Constitution reinforced the reservation of the powers to the states or the people.

 History

 During the American Revolution and its immediate aftermath, the term federal was applied to any person who supported the colonial union and the government formed under the Articles of Confederation.
 After the war, the group that felt the national government under the Articles was too weak appropriated the name Federalist for themselves.
 Historian Jackson Turner Main wrote, "to them, the man of 'federal principles' approved of 'federal measures', which meant those that increased the weight and authority or extended the influence of the Confederation Congress."

 As the Federalists moved to amend the Articles, eventually leading to the Constitutional Convention, they applied the term anti-federalist to their opposition.
 The term implied, correctly or not, both opposition to Congress and unpatriotic motives.
 The Anti-Federalists rejected the term, arguing that they were the true federalists.
 In both their correspondence and their local groups, they tried to capture the term.
 For example, an unknown Anti-Federalist signed his public correspondence as "A Federal Farmer" and the New York committee opposing the Constitution was called the "Federal Republican Committee".
 However, the Federalists carried the day and the name Anti-Federalist forever stuck.

 The Anti-Federalists were composed of diverse elements, including those opposed to the Constitution because they thought that a stronger government threatened the sovereignty and prestige of the states, localities, or individuals; those that saw in the proposed government a new centralized and "monarchic" power in disguise that would replicate the cast-off governance of Great Britain; and those who simply feared that the new government threatened their personal liberties.
 Some of the opposition believed that the central government under the Articles of Confederation was sufficient.
 Still others believed that while the national government under the Articles was too weak, the national government under the Constitution would be too strong.
 Another complaint of the Anti-Federalists was that the Constitution provided for a centralized rather than federal government (and in The Federalist Papers, James Madison admitted that the new Constitution had the characteristics of both a centralized and federal form of government) and that a truly federal form of government was a leaguing of states as under the Articles of Confederation.